How To Build Or DIY A Catio For Your Outdoorsy Buddy

 What is a catio?

-A catio is an outdoor cat enclosure or “cat patio” that you build or buy to provide a safe outdoor space for your cat.
-Catios are a perfect solution that allows your cat to be outside while you enjoy peace of mind knowing that your kitty is always safe.
+A catio is an outdoor cat enclosure or “cat patio.”
+You can build or buy one to provide a safe outdoor space for your cat.
+Catios let your cat safely stay outside and enjoy some time in nature.
+(While you have the peace of mind knowing they’re safe.)

 Why build a catio?